-Originality/value: This research provides a more refined understanding of auditorauditee relationship.
+Originality/value: To see arch provides a more refined understanding of auditor-auditee relationship.
 Given ongoing globalisation and the fact that audits are performed by auditors from a multitude of nations, it is important that AAR research captures perspectives from different cultural backgrounds.